abbycole/zebra/README.md

 Add labels to the fiber lines on the fiber plot - Arzang
 Add the study average mean, upper and lower bounds to the Shannon diversity plot- Arzang
 Drop the legend from the PCoA - Arzang
-Fix formatting of Table 1 and add a space after the word "allowance" - Arzang
+Fix formatting of Table 1 and add a space after the word "allowance" - Done!

 # Future to do:
 Consider publishing as a package - make it more generalizable